angelos/devnology-flappybird/README.md

 ## How?
 Follow the instructions of [raspberryjammod](https://github.com/arpruss/raspberryjammod) to install a suitable Minecraft, Forge, and raspberryjammod.
 Then, drop `fb.py` into the `mcpipy` directory in your `minecraft` folder, and run the script in Minecraft using `/python fb.py`.

-You can now play the game by either "pressing" the button in front of you by walking on it, or backing off.
-Don't worry, there are glass blocks around you, so you won't fall.
+You can move the bird up by right-clicking the glass block in front of you, using a sword.